Lucx14/CV/README.md

 ## Lucien Najev

-I am an energetic and ambitious Full Stack Junior Developer, recently graduated from Makers Academy and looking for a role where I can consolidate and extend the skills ive learned.
+I am an energetic and ambitious Full Stack Junior Developer, recently graduated from Makers Academy and looking for a role where I can consolidate and extend the skills i've learned on the course.
 After over 10 years working as a hedge fund analyst im looking for a fresh challenge and a career change.
-After some thought and having always been interested in code and technology I decided to enroll at Makers Academy, a developer bootcamp, where for the last few months I have learned fundamentals of software development by building projects in teams, in pairs and independently, using.
+After some thought and having always been interested in code and technology I decided to enroll at Makers Academy, a developer bootcamp, where for the last few months I have learned fundamentals of software development by building projects in teams, in pairs and independently, using Agile processes, Test driven development and object oriented programming.

-Confident in my ability to quickly learn new languages and technologies and very motivated by working in a team on projects where i can use the skills i've learned to solve problems, be creative and be an asset to a team. able not not only use what ive learened over the last few months but also leverage the skills ive used over the past 10 years as a professional in investment operations such as analytical thinking, problem solving, working under pressure.....
+I feel confident in my ability to quickly learn new languages and technologies and I am motivated by working in a supportive team with a collaborative attitude on projects where I can use the skills i've learned to solve problems, be creative and be an asset to a team.
+At the same time I feel I am also capable of working independently towards deadlines, organising my own time and also leverage the skills ive used over the past 10 years as a professional in investment operations such as analytical thinking, problem solving, working under pressure, good teamwork and good communication.

-have had exposure to following technologies:
+During my time at Makers i have had exposure to the following technologies:

 - **Languages** : HTLM/CSS, Javascript, Ruby
 - **Frameworks** : React, Node.js, Express, Ruby on Rails, Sinatra
 - **Testing frameworks** : Rspec, Jasmine, Mocha, Jest, Zombie, Capybara, Nightwatch, Cypress
 - **Databases** : PostgreSQL, MongoDB
 - **processes** : Pair programming, OOP, TDD, MVC, Agile development, git/github, command line, webapp deployment/Heroku.

 ## Skills